Market Outlook

 Butter:

-The butter market pushed to new calendar year highs this week as end user fears around another year of short supply have prompted the recent jump in prices.
-However, prior rallies have struggled to push much higher given seasonally strong churn rates and the rebuilding of cold storage levels in the U.S. The updated Dairy Products report from Friday showed butter output up 2% from the prior year (after accounting for leap year) and reports throughout March would suggest a similar YOY increase next month.
+The butter market has retraced slightly from the calendar year highs set last week, but remains well supported at these elevated levels.
+Fears around another year of short supply have prompted the recent jump in prices and limited large scale declines as end users look to build supply earlier than normal.
+However, further rallies have struggled given seasonally strong churn rates and the rebuilding of cold storage levels in the U.S. The updated Dairy Products report last from Friday showed butter output up 2% from the prior year (after accounting for leap year) and reports throughout March would suggest a similar YOY increase next month.
 Nearby, the market is still noting extremely strong churn rates across the country and adequate to abundant cream availability as churns have been running essentially at capacity to take advantage.
 This month’s cold storage report was encouraging for butter supply, with February stocks growing at a seasonally stronger rate than normal (similar to January) and coming in above last year by 0.6%.
-Longer term, the much earlier than normal stockpiling interest is a headwind to lower prices, but if supplies continue to build to more comfortable levels the next few months then we may not need a retest of the highs from the last 2 years.
+If supplies continue to build to more comfortable levels the next few months then we may not need a retest of the highs from the last 2 years.

 steady